Disease Surveillance

 The SCMAD uses New Jersey Light Traps as semi-permanent monitoring stations for mosquito surveillance.
 The SCMAD deploys these traps for roughly 9 months a year throughout the county by partnering with the local land owners.
 New Jersey Light Traps use light to attract mosquitoes at night, then trap and kill them.
 These traps are very effective in providing the SCMAD staff with mosquito diversity and long-term comparable population data used for resource allocation decisions.
 The trap numbers and locations are roughly the same year to year, which allows the SCMAD to use the data from previous years to compare and identify trends and patterns.

 Light traps are a very effective method in measuring the mosquito population overall because they attract a wide range of mosquito species.
 These traps are also useful in measuring the male adult mosquito population, too.
 The amount of male mosquitoes captured in a NJLT provides useful information in terms of source proximity to the trap site.
 Male mosquitoes in general do not fly far from their source of origin.
 Male mosquitoes are, in general, not strong fliers nor do they possess the need to fly great distances in the way female mosquitoes may to attain a blood meal.
 Interpreting both the species and sex ratio of the trapped mosquitoes will aid technicians in determining where a particular type of source may be located.
-In 2023, there were 22 light traps were collected and reset on a weekly basis from March through November.
+In 2024, there were 21 light traps collected and reset on a weekly basis from March through November.

 Dead Bird Testing